kudashevs/LastModified/README.md

 ## LastModified

-A MODx Revolution plugin handles the If-Modified-Since request header and returns the Last-Modified response header with the response code 304 when it is necessary (more info and site check on https://last-modified.com/en/)
+A MODx Revolution plugin which handles the If-Modified-Since request header and returns the Last-Modified response header with the 304 response code when it is necessary (more info and site check on https://last-modified.com/en/)

 To set up this plugin please go to the System settings after an installation and pick `lastmodified` namespace.